noelsimbolon/mpv-config/README.md

   If you use other Linux distributions, please refer to the documentation of your Linux distribution's package manager on how to install packages.

-* Download the `linux.zip` file from this repo's [latest release](https://github.com/noelsimbolon/mpv-config/releases/latest) and extract it to your standard mpv configuration directory which is `~/.config/mpv`
+* Download the `mpv-config-linux.zip` file from this repo's [latest release](https://github.com/noelsimbolon/mpv-config/releases/latest) and extract it to your standard mpv configuration directory which is `~/.config/mpv`
 * To make some scripts work, you need to modify them from the release a little bit:
   * For `discord.lua` to work, open `discord.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `binary_path` which is the full path (not a relative path) to `mpv-discord` executable binary.
 For example `binary_path=/home/USER/.config/mpv/bin/mpv-discord`.
 Make sure you're not using any quotation marks before and after the path.
   * In order for the `mpv-gif.lua` script to work, it requires [FFmpeg](https://ffmpeg.org/) with libass enabled and accessible via terminal.
 See the [installation instructions](https://github.com/Scheliux/mpv-gif-generator#installation) from the script's source repository for further info.